Contact Us for a Free Consultation (818) 781-1570

 Further, bankruptcy fraud charges could also be filed against individuals who make false claims, fraudulent representations, or false promises that are related to a bankruptcy proceeding.

-There are many different statutes that can be used by a federal prosecutor to indict someone related to bankruptcy fraud, including mail fraud, wire fraud, tax evasion, identity theft, and face sentencing for each separate crime.
+A federal prosecutor can use many different statutes to indict someone related to bankruptcy fraud, including mail fraud, wire fraud, tax evasion, and identity theft, and the person faces sentencing for each separate crime.

-Bankruptcy fraud is a felony offense punishable by up to 5 years in a federal prison and a fine up to $250,000, and you could be ordered by the judge to pay restitution and forfeit assets you acquired through the scheme.
+Bankruptcy fraud is a felony offense punishable by up to 5 years in federal prison and a fine of up to $250,000.
+A judge could order you to pay restitution and forfeit assets you acquired through the scheme.

-If you are facing an 18 U.S.C. § 152 concealment of assets charge, then it is important that you speak to legal counsel right away.
+If you are facing an 18 U.S.C. § 152 concealment of assets charge, then you must speak to legal counsel right away.
 Our federal criminal defense attorneys will review the laws below.

 What is Concealment of Assets?